 CreateBook component, and a link to that route.
 Update

-You may notice that new book does not appear on the books list without refresh.
+You may notice that a new book does not appear on the books list without a refresh.
 There are two ways to fix it:

-- Update local GraphQL cache - use this approach when performance is priority over correctness
+- Update local GraphQL cache - use this approach when performance is a priority over correctness

 - Refetch query - use this approach when correctness is more important than performance

-We will use refetch query approach, which is usually the best default answer, unless you really care about high performance.
+We will use the refetch query approach, which is usually the best default answer unless you really care about high performance.

-This requires to pass a list of queries to refetch to
+This requires passing a list of queries to refetch to

 As you can see, we need